Frequently Asked Questions

 3. Thus, it also serves to protect you from shifting expectations on the part of your committee.
 The more you can get nailed down during your proposal, the less uncertainty you will have about whether or not your final project will ultimately meet your committee's expectations.

-For all of these reasons, you are best served by doing the best possible job with your prospectus so that: 1) you make the best use of your committee going forward,2) you negotiate expectations as fully as possible, and 3) you minimize possible areas for surprise during your final project defense.
+For all of these reasons, you are best served by doing the best possible job with your prospectus so that you make the best use of your committee going forward; you negotiate expectations as clearly and fully as possible; and you minimize possible areas for surprise during your final project defense.

 What are the main components of a Master's Thesis proposal?